Terry Bradshaw: Broadcasting career

-Bradshaw has the reputation of being the "ol' redneck", but in co-host and former NFL coach Jimmy Johnson's words, the act is a "schtick".
+Bradshaw has the reputation of being the "ol' redneck", but in former co-host and NFL coach Jimmy Johnson's words, the act is a "schtick".
 According to Johnson, Bradshaw deflects such criticism by stating that "he's so dumb that he has to have somebody else fly his private plane."

 Bradshaw has also garnered the reputation for criticizing players and teams.
 Following Super Bowl XLVI he was confronted by Ann Mara, wife of the late Wellington Mara, and "heckled" for not picking the Giants to win on Fox NFL Sunday.

 For his work in broadcasting, Bradshaw has won three Sports Emmy Awards as a studio analyst.

 Business career

 During the early part of his career with the Steelers, Bradshaw was a used-car salesman during the off season to supplement his income, as this was still during the days when most NFL players did not make enough money to focus solely on football.

 In the late 1970s and early 1980s, Bradshaw sold peanut butter with his name and image on the label.
 Commercials were run on television in the Shreveport market.

 Bradshaw has also written or co-written five books and recorded six albums of country/western and gospel music.
 His cover of "I'm So Lonesome I Could Cry" hit the top 20 on Billboard's country chart (and number 91 on the Hot 100) in 1976; two other tunes ("The Last Word In Lonesome Is Me" and "Until You") also made the country charts.

 In 2001, Bradshaw entered the world of NASCAR by joining with HighLine Performance Group racing team to form FitzBradshaw Racing.
 He also is the spokesman for Jani-King international, Inc. Bradshaw ended his ownership in 2006.

 Among U.S. consumers, Bradshaw remains one of pro football's most popular retired players.
 As of September 2007, Bradshaw was the top-ranked former pro football player in the Davie-Brown Index, which surveys consumers to determine a celebrity's appeal and trust levels.

 In early 2020, Bradshaw launched Terry Bradshaw Kentucky Straight Bourbon Whiskey, a collaboration with Silver Screen Bottling Company.
 The bourbon boasts 51.9 percent ABV (103.8 proof) which is Bradshaw's passing percentage.
 The bourbon is produced by Green River Distilling Company in Owensboro, Kentucky.